gkapfham/www.gregorykapfhammer-old.com/research.md

 <li>

 <b>Web Testing:</b> In response to the prevalence and complexity of mobile-ready
-web sites, my research has developed automated techniques for checking the pages in these sites.
-Some examples of papers describing methods for automatically detecting defects in live web pages include {% include_cached _popovers/paper_reference.html cite="Walsh2017" %} and {% include_cached _popovers/paper_reference.html cite="Walsh2017a" trailing="." %} The automated approach introduced in {% include_cached _popovers/paper_reference.html cite="Althomali2019" %} can visually confirm and classify the reported responsive layout failures in a web page.
-Moreover, the technique described in
-{% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can
-automatically identify potential regressions from the correct layout of a mobile-ready web page.
-Finally, recent work described in {% include_cached _popovers/paper_reference.html cite="Althomali2022" %} introduces an automated technique for repairing a layout fault in a responsive web page.
+web sites, my research has developed automated tools for checking the pages in these sites.
+Some examples of papers describing methods for automatically detecting defects in web pages include {% include_cached _popovers/paper_reference.html cite="Walsh2017" %} and {% include_cached _popovers/paper_reference.html cite="Walsh2017a" trailing="." %} The automated approach introduced in {% include_cached _popovers/paper_reference.html cite="Althomali2019" %} can visually confirm and classify the reported responsive layout failures in a web page.
+The method described in {% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can automatically identify potential regressions from the correct responsive layout of a web page.
+Finally, recent work introduced a method to automatically repair a layout failure in a responsive web page {% include_cached _popovers/paper_reference.html cite="Althomali2022" trailing="." %}

 </li>